The health insurance marketplace is an online store at HealthCare.gov where people can shop, compare and enroll in various health insurance plans.

 Is the health insurance marketplace for you?

-If you already have insurance through your employer, or are covered by Medicare or purchase insurance privately, you do not need to sign up for health insurance.
+If you already have insurance through your employer, are covered by Medicare or purchase insurance privately, you do not need to sign up for health insurance through the Marketplace.

-However, if you have the option and would like to consider different and/or better coverage, you can utilize the health insurance marketplace.
+However, if you have the option and would like to consider different coverage, you can utilize the health insurance marketplace.

-If you do choose a plan through the marketplace, your employer is not required to contribute to your coverage.
+Keep in mind, if you choose a plan through the marketplace, your employer is not required to contribute to your coverage.

 The Affordable Care Act was designed to provide health insurance coverage at a reasonable price for the millions of Americans who are not covered by insurance.